Psi Sigma Phi: History

 Psi Sigma Phi's fraternal goal is to establish a unique bond among men of different cultures.
 This goal is accomplished through hard work, sacrifice, and courage from all of its brothers, who strive to break social fears and ignorance.

 The fraternity is a member of the National Multicultural Greek Council.

 Symbols

 The fraternity's colors are black, silver, and white.
 Its symbol is the Almighty Knight.
 Its motto is "Multicultural by birth not by choice".
 Its pillars are: "Our Sword is Education, Our Shield is Brotherhood, Our Armor is Multiculturalism, Our Steed is Service."

 Philanthropy

 Psi Sigma Phi's national philanthropy is the Kidney and Urology Foundation.
-Other services participated in on a national level include City Year, Food Bank of New Jersey, American Cancer Society, Newark Soup Kitchens, and Adopt a Highway.
+Other organizations supported on a national level include City Year, Food Bank of New Jersey, American Cancer Society, Newark Soup Kitchens, and Adopt-a-Highway.

 Chapters

 Following is a list of Psi Sigma Phi chapters.
 Active chapters are indicated in bold.
 Inactive chapters are in italics.